FODMAP: Low-FODMAP diet

-A low-FODMAP improves digestive symptoms in adults with irritable bowel syndrome in several studies, but its long-term use can have negative effects because it causes a detrimental impact on the gut microbiota and metabolome.
-It should only be used for short periods of time and under the advice of a specialist.
-More studies are needed to evaluate its effectiveness in children with irritable bowel syndrome.

-There is only a little evidence of its effectiveness in treating functional symptoms in inflammatory bowel disease from small studies that are susceptible to bias.
-More studies are needed to assess the true impact of this diet on health.
+Several studies have found a low-FODMAP diet to improve digestive symptoms in adults with irritable bowel syndrome, but its long-term use can have negative effects, because it has a detrimental impact on the gut microbiota and metabolome.
+It should only be used for short periods and under the advice of a specialist.
+More study is needed to evaluate its effectiveness in children with irritable bowel syndrome.
+Small studies (which are susceptible to bias) show little evidence of its effectiveness in treating functional symptoms of inflammatory bowel disease (IBD).
+More study is needed to assess the true impact of this diet on health.

 Role in non-celiac gluten sensitivity

-FODMAPs that are present in gluten-containing grains have been identified as a possible cause of gastrointestinal symptoms in people with non-celiac gluten sensitivity, in place of, or in addition to, gluten and other proteins in gluten-containing cereals, named amylasetrypsin inhibitors (ATIs).
-The amount of fructans in these cereals is small.
-In rye they account for 3.6%–6.6% of dry matter, 0.7%–2.9% in wheat, and barley contains only trace amounts.
-They are only minor sources of FODMAPs when eaten in the usual standard amounts in the daily diet.
+FODMAPs present in gluten-containing grains are a possible cause of gastrointestinal symptoms in people with non-celiac gluten sensitivity, either by themselves, or in combination effect with gluten and other proteins in gluten-containing cereals, such as amylase-trypsin inhibitors (ATIs).
+They are only minor sources of FODMAPs when eaten in common dietary amounts.
 Wheat and rye may comprise a major source of fructans when consumed in large amounts.

-In a 2018 double-blind, crossover research study on 59 persons on a gluten-free diet with challenges of gluten, fructans or placebo, intestinal symptoms (specifically bloating) were borderline significantly higher after challenge with fructans, in comparison with gluten proteins (P=0.049).
-Although the differences between the three interventions was very small, the authors concluded that fructans are more likely to be the cause of gastrointestinal symptoms of non-celiac gluten sensitivity, rather than gluten.
-In addition, fructans used in the study were extracted from chicory root, so it remains to be seen whether the wheat fructans produce the same effect.